 - “Beachy” (Resin Crafts has an amazing DIY Resin Beach Coaster Tutorial)

 Ceramic tiles make for great DIY coasters.
 Most crafters use plain white ones and dress them up with a variety of techniques.
 You could likely choose other colors for your tiles, but keep in mind darker colors might mute any technique you’ll use.

 Another tip, make sure you include a pad on the bottom to prevent scratching your furniture, such as a cork backing that you simply glue on.

 So what are some ideas to use with your lovely ceramic tiles?

-- Alcohol ink or Sharpie Markers (As shown on Down Home Inspiration)
+- Alcohol ink or Sharpie Markers (Learn how to DIY The Coolest Coasters in Town from Down Home Inspiration)

-- Wallpaper stickers (You can find the full tutorial on The Thinking Closet)
+- Wallpaper stickers (See how you can DIY Wallpaper Coasters from The Thinking Closet)

 Coasters Using Other Materials

-You aren’t just limited to coasters using the obvious materials like resin, wood or tile.
-I probably haven’t even found all the ideas using things that aren’t exactly “tile-shaped”.
-However, these are some of my favorite ideas.
+You aren’t just limited to drink coasters using the obvious materials like resin, wood or tile.
+Check out these clever ideas: